It’s finally arrived…

 If this is the case, contact the university directly and ask to defer.
-Although some will deny your request, most will allow it, and the quicker you contact them the better.
+Although some will deny your request, most will allow it – especially in the current climate – and the quicker you contact them the better.

 However, this decision should never be taken lightly.
 In order to be accepted for deferment, you will need to justify to your University (and possibly your family) your reasons.
 Perhaps you want to work for a year to save up for university, for example.

 An advanced warning though: wanting to spend a year bar-hopping in Ibiza probably won’t quite cut it.

 I didn’t get the grades I wanted, but I still want to go to university